Phrenzi/slate/source/includes/_errors.md

 490 | Super Manager not signed any establishment yet 491 | Super Manager not allow to operate as current Establishment owner to update/delete 492 | Current Manager is not a super manager
-500 | Internal Server Error -- We had a problem with our server.
+499 | Current Patron do not have profile image uploaded 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.